Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Special Log-Concave Distributions: Exponential, Gaussian and Uniform Cases

-Since the uniform distribution can be viewed to be log-concave, an equilibrium with more bins is more desirable for both the encoder and decoder, as stated in the following:
+Since the uniform distribution can be viewed to be log-concave, an equilibrium with more bins induces smaller expected costs for both the encoder and decoder compared to an equilibrium with less bins, as stated in the following:

-\begin{thm}[Crawford and Sobel \cite{SignalingGames}] When $M$ is uniformly distributed in the interval $[0,1]$, the most informative equilibrium is reached with the maximum possible number of bins, i.e., the equilibrium costs of the encoder and decoder diminish as the number of bins increases. \end{thm}
+\begin{theorem}[Crawford and Sobel \cite{SignalingGames}] When $M$ is uniformly distributed in the interval $[0,1]$, the expected costs of the encoder and the decoder in equilibrium decrease as the number of bins increases. \end{theorem}

 One way of proving Theorem~\ref{thm:uniformCost} is to express the costs at the equilibrium and analyze the behavior of the cost with respect to the number of bins, as mentioned in \cite{SignalingGames}.
 Nevertheless, \cite{SignalingGames} shows this result by using the fact that the monotonicity condition (M) is satisfied for the uniform source scenario.